Lower Right Back Pain: Causes and Treatment

 Diagnosing lower right back pain involves a physical exam and a review of your medical history.
 This may include a neurological exam to see if your reflexes are normal or to check for weaknesses or sensations that point to a nerve injury.

-Based on the findings, your doctor may order imaging studies to look for abnormalities in the spine.
-This may involve an X-ray of the spine or computed tomography (CT) scan, in which multiple X-ray images are combined into a 3-D image.
-Magnetic resonance imaging (MRI) is another test that can detect soft tissue damage better.
+Based on the findings, your doctor may order imaging studies to look for abnormalities throughout your body.
+This may involve an X-ray of the spine or a computed tomography (CT) scan, in which multiple X-ray images are combined into a 3-D image.
+Magnetic resonance imaging (MRI) is another test that can better detect soft tissue damage.

-A nerve conduction study, also known as electromyography, may also be ordered.
+A nerve conduction study, or electromyography, may also be ordered.
 This can show your doctor how well electrical signals are traveling through nerves.

 Treatment

-Right-sided low back pain treatment can differ based on the underlying cause.
-If the cause is related to a systemic illness, efforts will be focused on resolving the underlying condition first and foremost.
+Right-sided low back pain treatment differs depending on the underlying cause.
+If the cause is related to a systemic illness, efforts will be focused on resolving the underlying condition first.

 Options for the treatment of lower back pain itself may include: